nandex7/Private-Cloud-Application-infraestracture/MailToCTO.md

 We have interviewed all the business stakeholders and determined their processing needs

+## CTO Requeriments mail.
+He would like to see a 3-tier application stack with:
+### Production

+Data protection using backup/restore with snapshots and no more than 1 hour of data loss after a failure.

+Additional tests for VM workload expansion (cloning) The ability to dynamically add CPU/Memory resources to online virtual machines (add 1 vCPU and 2GB memory to the database server) is required.
+Final verification is the removal of a key VM and performing a full restoration.

+1) Database server VM.
+2) Application server VM
+3) Web server VM

+### Development

+Additional tests for VM workload expansion (cloning) The ability to dynamically add CPU/Memory resources to online virtual machines (add 1 vCPU and 2GB memory to the database server) is required.

+1) Database server VM.
+2) Application server VM
+3) Web server VM

+## Network Operations E-mail Requirements

+### Production

+Network using IPAM/DHCP from an IP Pool provided by the Network Operations group.
+Network will be on vlan 0, using the 172.31.0.0/24 network.
+The IP Pool will use a Start address of 172.31.0.210 and an End address of 172.31.0.230.

+### Development

+The development network will be unmanaged on VLAN 101 using the 172.31.101.0/24 network.

+## Systems Administrator E-mail Requirements

+The basic testing resource requirements for each virtual machine in the 3-tier application stack will be the same.

+1) VM Microsoft SQL for the database on Windows
+ 1 vCPU and 4 GB of RAM.
+2) The application server  on linux
+ 1 vCPU and 4 GB of RAM.
+3) Web server on Linux .
+ 1 vCPU and 4 GB of RAM.

 We decided to implement this configuration :

 ## Solution Summary:

 Production VMs